- About

 About the Professor

-Ifeanyi Awachie (if-AHHn-yee AH-wah-CHYAY) is a Nigeria-born, Atlanta-raised writer, filmmaker, and scholar.
-She is a PhD Candidate in Cinema Studies at NYU Tisch School of the Arts, where she is writing her dissertation on transnational Nigerian women's video installations.
-Awachie is the writer and director of "This Thing Is Not for You" (2022), produced by WATZS Productions, which has screened at the New York African Film Festival, the San Francisco Black Film Festival, and the Morehouse College Human Rights Festival.
-She is the founder of AFRICA SALON, a contemporary African arts festival.
-Awachie previously worked as Assistant Curator at London’s Institute of Contemporary Arts.
-She has given talks and lectures and sat on panels at The New School, the Slade School of Fine Art, the Royal College of Art, SOAS University of London, Tate Modern, and the University of Groningen.
-Her writing appears in publications including Seen Journal, ASAP/J, and Feminist Review.
+Dr. Ifeanyi Awachie is a Nigeria-born, Atlanta-raised writer, scholar, and filmmaker.
+She holds a PhD in Cinema Studies from NYU Tisch School of the Arts.
+Her research contemplates the role of performativity in diasporic Nigerian women's installation art.
+Dr. Awachie is the writer and director of "This Thing Is Not for You" (2022), a short film that has screened at the New York African Film Festival, the San Francisco Black Film Festival, the Morehouse College Human Rights Festival, and beyond.
+Dr. Awachie previously worked as Assistant Curator at London’s Institute of Contemporary Arts.
+She founded AFRICA SALON, a contemporary African arts festival, as an undergraduate at Yale University.
+She has given talks and lectures and sat on panels at institutions including The New School, the Slade School of Fine Art, the Royal College of Art, SOAS University of London, Tate Modern, and the University of Groningen.
+Her writing appears in publications including Blackstar Film Festival’s Seen Journal, ASAP/J, Feminist Review, and Burnaway.

 -